 Skip to content

-Device identity refers to the KVM's identity recognized by the controlled device.
-It can be found in the KVM's control panel -> Settings -> System.
-By default, the device identity is GLKVM.
+By default, the device identity is GLKVM, which can be found in the KVM's control panel -> Settings -> System.

 device identity control panel

-Typically, the KVM is equipped with a Type-C port, as shown below, which connects to the controlled device's USB port to simulate keyboard and mouse signal.
+Typically, the KVM is equipped with a Type-C port, as shown below, which connects to the controlled device's USB port to simulate peripheral devices (e.g., keyboard, mouse, USB drive, microphone) and CD-ROM.

 gl-rm1 type-c